Andy’s Bet Club

 EFL Final Day Permutations

-The final day of the EFL's regular season takes place on Saturday, with the Championship, League One, and League Two all coming to a close.
+The final day of the EFL's regular season takes place on Saturday, with the Championship kicking off at 12:30pm and League One and League Two both at 3pm.

 Championship Permutations